How to Time Travel . . . Professionally

 We have all been there at work.

-You are walking to fill up your coffee or tea and as you pass through the maze of cubicles you see out of the corner of your eye people closing website tabs or putting down their phone.
-For most workers this walk is comical based on how many people click away from social media, blogs, or other non-work websites because in reality you do not care if they are on those sites, unless you are the boss.
+You are going to fill up your coffee or tea and as you pass through the maze of cubicles you see out of the corner of your eye people closing website tabs or putting down their phone.
+For most workers, this walk is comical based on how many people click away from social media, blogs, or other non-work websites because, in reality, you do not care if they are on those sites unless you are the boss.

 Interesting statistics show that 89% of workers admit to wasting some time at work with a few wasting as much as five hours a day!
 Spending some time on Instagram or checking out the latest neighborhood restaurant online is expected.
-We live in such a distracting world that checking in on social media is becoming the norm from executives to junior level employees.
+We live in a world where checking in on social media is the norm from executives to junior level employees.

 The problem of wasting time is that it can impact work output, yet there is an even bigger issue than wasting time when it comes to productivity . . . distraction.
 Have you ever been working on a project and someone asks for a minute of your time, the instant messenger icon starts flashing, or your Outlook notification alerts you of an upcoming meeting?
 Of course you have and distraction is harming individual and company productivity.